What is physiotherapy for dogs?

-When is physiotherapy for cats and dogs useful/necessary
+When is physiotherapy for dogs useful/necessary

-Physiotherapy for arthritis in cats & dogs
+Physiotherapy for arthritis in dogs

 Existing osteoarthritis (e.g., in the hip or elbow) cannot be cured.
 However, the degenerative and remodelling processes in the joint can be halted or slowed by physiotherapy in dogs and cats.
 Your pet’s general condition can also improve.

 Incorrect loading in these diseases can lead to muscle tension or atrophy.
 Tense muscles cause pain for our pets too.
-It is therefore important to relieve pain by restoring a dog’s or cat’s normal basic muscle tone through physiotherapy.
+It is therefore important to relieve pain by restoring a dog’s normal basic muscle tone through physiotherapy.
 By contrast, when muscles are wasted, it is important to build them up again as they give the body the necessary stability and are essential for coordinated movements.

-In neurological diseases, such as disc prolapse (dachshund paralysis, cauda equina compression syndrome, wobbler syndrome) or spondylosis or spondyloarthritis, physiotherapy is particularly useful for cats and dogs as these diseases can cause nerve deficits (e.g., coordination problems) and even paralysis.
+In neurological diseases, such as disc prolapse (dachshund paralysis, cauda equina compression syndrome, wobbler syndrome) or spondylosis or spondyloarthritis, physiotherapy is particularly useful for dogs as these diseases can cause nerve deficits (e.g., coordination problems) and even paralysis.
 This can be counteracted by targeted treatment, e.g., with nerve stimulation and relearning physiological movement patterns.